Chaztikov/biofuel-profitability/README.md

 # biofuel-profitability
 ABOUT

-This repository contains the Stata and UQLab scripts for the application in the article “A framework for profitability evaluation of agroforestry-based biofuel value chains: An application to pongamia in India” by Dalemans, F., Muys, B. and Maertens, M. published in GCB Bioenergy.
+This repository contains the Stata and UQLab scripts for the application in the article “A framework for profitability evaluation of agroforestry-based biofuel value chains: An application to pongamia in India” by Dalemans, F., Muys, B. and Maertens, M. published in GCB Bioenergy (https://doi.org/10.1111/gcbb.12605).
 These scripts apply a profitability framework, developed in the article, to calculate the long-term financial performance of pongamia value chains in Hassan district, South India.

 HOW TO CITE

 Dalemans, F., Muys, B., Maertens, M. (2019).
 A framework for profitability evaluation of agroforestry-based biofuel value chains: An application to pongamia in India.
-GCB Bioenergy, In Press.
+GCB Bioenergy.
+00: 1-19. https://doi.org/10.1111/gcbb.12605

 USING THESE FILES